Predictive posteriors under hidden confounding: Discussion

+We acknowledge that our Bayesian formulation assumes Gaussianity for the covariates in the likelihood model.
+This assumption, however, should not be interpreted as an essential requirement of our framework.
+Rather, it is a modeling convenience much like the standard Gaussian assumption on error terms in classical Bayesian linear regression.
+An important avenue for future work is the integration of the martingale posterior distribution framework recently proposed by \cite{mart_post}, enabling the construction of posterior distributions without the traditional need of specifying likelihood and priors.
+This perspective reinterprets Bayesian uncertainty as arising from the distribution of unobserved data, rather than from prior uncertainty on parameters by focusing on predictive distributions over missing observations and leveraging martingale theory.

-A natural extension of this work involves modeling adversarial attacks in machine learning scenarios where the attacker manipulates only the covariates with the goal of steering the posterior predictive mean toward a desired target value.
-Under a Bayesian linear regression model with a normal-inverse-gamma prior, this reduces to a constrained optimization problem in which the attacker perturbs the input data within a fixed $L_2$ norm budget to shift the predictive mean.
-The attack is feasible when the desired shift lies within a ball determined by the posterior mean of the regression coefficients, and the optimal perturbation aligns with the direction of those coefficients.
-If the attacker’s target is uncertain and modeled probabilistically, this uncertainty induces a distribution over the perturbations and, consequently, over the manipulated inputs.
-This distribution can then be used to update prior beliefs about the regression coefficients and other model parameters.
-A promising next step would be to extend this framework to BGI and investigate how such adversarial perturbations can inform or refine prior distributions in that setting.
+The adversarial machine learning (AML) arena \citep{cina2023wild} considers situations in which an adversary modifies the operational data distribution in pursue of some objective, thereby inducing a distribution shift.
+Bayesian approaches \citep{rios2023} seem natural to model the available partial information about how the attacker might have perturbed such a distribution.
+Moreover, as attackers interact with an ML system, they learn how to modify their attacks inducing further shifts.
+A natural extension of this work involves modeling adversarial attacks in ML scenarios where the attacker manipulates only the covariates with the goal of steering the posterior predictive mean towards a desired target value.
+If the attacker’s target is modeled probabilistically, this uncertainty induces a distribution over the perturbations (and, consequently, over the manipulated inputs) that could then be used to update prior beliefs about the regression coefficients and other model parameters.
+A promising next step would be to unify this framework with ours and investigate how such adversarial perturbations can inform or refine prior distributions in that setting.